ppone/docs/README.md

 `Automatic` lets you enter a payment source, generally your customer's credit card information.

+Since `Ben` has not given us permission or a credit card we can only at this stage do a `Manual Collection`

 **Adding a payment source**

 To enter a payment source simply check the `Add Card` and than add your client's relevant credit card information.

 ![Client Field Automatic Enablement](imgs/client-automatic-enablement.png)

+We can simply skip this at this stage since we are doing manual collection.
+But in the future if `Ben` decides to give us his credit card for autopayment which add it as a payment source.

 With `Automatic` set you are now ready to automatically collect money when you invoice them or subscripe them to a subscription (recurring billing).

 `Payment Terms` are the terms that specifiy when the payment on the invoice is due.  `NET 7` means that payment should be due within 7 days of receipt.
 For `NET 14` means that payment should be due within 14 days of receipt. `NET 30` means that payment should be due within 30 days of receipt.
 You can define any custom term by directly inputing it into the input box.

+We want our payment 7 days after `Ben` gets the invoice.
+So let use `NET 7`

 `Address` lets you enter the address of your client.

+`Ben` Lives at `115 Computer Way, Austin, TX 78742`

 Invoiced validates your clients address so you can know if the address you entered is valid or not.
 Usually green check mark against Address 1, City, State, Zip, County will indicate if the address is valid.